 FM Broadcast Filing Window - Class D FM stations in Alaska

 Applications for new stations are accepted at any time on a first come, first served basis.
+However, since the conversion to LMS on September 25, 2019, electronic filing of new Class D Alaska stations can't be done right now.
+Please contact REC for assistance.

 Applicants can be filed for noncommercial educational stations operating on any of the 100 FM broadcast channels.
 The station must be physically located in the state of Alaska.